kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 <div></div>

 ### BACK TO CODE
-We can now replace our previous hard-coded hello world with react.
+We can now replace our previous hard-coded hello world with react's.

 ```javascript
 <!--  index.html -->